OpenFAST/openfast/docs/source/user/aerodyn/input.rst

 exterior shape of the airfoil.
 The airfoil shape is currently unused by AeroDyn, but when AeroDyn is coupled to OpenFAST, the airfoil shape will be used by OpenFAST for blade surface visualization when enabled.

+``BL_file`` is the name of the file containing boundary-layer characteristics of the profile.
+It is ignored if the aeroacoustic module is not used.

 Specify the number of Reynolds number- or aerodynamic-control setting-dependent tables of data for the given airfoil via the